A Cape Cod Vacation About EATING…

 Interested in exploring more of the Cape?
 I highly recommend Provincetown, MA and the surprising P-Town food scene — replete with dumplings!
 That said, bear in mind that just because something is on the Cape, it doesn’t mean it’s near another part of Cape Cod.

 Because Falmouth and Woods Hole are tucked into the far southwestern nook of the “arm,” it’s actually at least a 1.5 hour drive to get to Provincetown from there, so be realistic with timing and plans.
+Oh, and while we’re on the subject of not making mistakes like miscalculating driving times or mixing up names, another one to watch out for is Portland, ME vs. Portsmouth, NH.

 Martha’s Vineyard: Just a Ferry from Woods Hole